hedgenull/mochascript/README.md

 I decided on the everything-is-an-expression rule because 1. it's cool, interesting, and unusual, and 2. it's harder in some ways but easier in others.
 When I add them, everything from functions to loops will be expressions, meaning they have a return value.
 Echo* will most likely be a functional programming language.

+## Current problems/issues

+- Functions are a bit shifty.
+You can't really reference them or call them.
+I'm trying to get this just to work.
+And that's _before_ you start on user-defined functions.